 - 8. Lattice / Asana Goals / ClickUp Goals — OKRs as an HR or PM add-on · ★☆☆☆☆

-The short answer: if you are a city, county, state agency, or federal department, ClearPoint Strategy, Envisio, and AchieveIt are the only three platforms purpose-built for the way public sector strategy actually works.
+The short answer: if you are a city, county, state agency, or federal department, ClearPoint Strategy, Envisio, and AchieveIt are the three platforms purpose-built for the way public sector strategy actually works.
 Generic OKR tools — even popular ones — break down the moment you need a 5-year plan, a public-facing dashboard, or a FOIA-defensible audit log.

 Why Public Sector OKRs Are Different (And Why Most Tools Fail)